 lacing to go through.
 As with the front, precise measuring must be done to

 A machine is used to attach the grommets securely in place.
 If they are not attached correctly, the grommets will come out during wear or the lacing or unlacing of the corset.

 After the grommets have been placed, lacing is added to the back for proper closure.
-A variety of lacing types can be used from satin ribbon to nylon cord.
+Similarly, a variety of lacing types can be used from satin ribbon to nylon cord.
 Some corsetieres use various ways that they lace the corset together at the back.
-This is done for uniqueness and design.
+Moreover, this is done for uniqueness and design.

 Now we are close to the final completion.

 If there is a modesty panel in back this will be added at this point or